 The combined plans create a single vision of trails, he said.
 "At the end of the day, people want to be able to have a nice trail that connects every significant point in the county.
 In other words, being able to connect from Francis to Henefer."

 Only two trans-jurisdiction trails currently exist: the Rail Trail and the Marion trail, which goes from Oakley to Kamas.
-"The Marion trail is the beginning of the foundation of the trail that gets you all the way along the corridor."

 The plan not only addresses trail connectivity, but also addresses recreational trails.
 The Eastern Summit County Plan is inclusive of the Forest Service Area, which includes the largest portion of recreational trails in the county.
 "They are very important and we need to connect to them," Wilkerson said.